Folkestone Groomers Directory

 Your vet might suggest hydrotherapy for recovery after orthopaedic surgery, to manage arthritis pain, or to help with weight loss if your dog's joints can't handle regular walks yet.
 They're the ones who know your dog's medical situation best.

-Why Canine Hydrotherapy Works for Dogs
+Canine Hydrotherapy Benefits: Why It Works for Dogs

 Water has physical properties that make it perfect for rehabilitating injured or arthritic dogs.
 When your dog moves in water, three things happen that don't occur on dry land.